myapos/blog_card/README.md

 # GreatFrontEnd Projects Challenge - blog-card

-This a conding challenge published in [GreatFrontEnd](https://www.greatfrontend.com) platform and it's main taks is to implement a reusable, responsive card that will be used as a building block in blogs.
+This a conding challenge published in [GreatFrontEnd](https://www.greatfrontend.com) platform and it's main task is to implement a reusable, responsive card that will be used as a building block in blogs.
 This implementation is using Vue3 and Tailwind CSS.

 [Demo URL](https://blog-card-neon.vercel.app/)